d12frosted/elpa-mirror/gnu/denote-readme.txt

 4 Renaming files
 ════════════════

+  Denote provides commands to rename files and update their front matter where relevant.
+For Denote to work, only the file name needs to be in order, by following our naming conventions ([The file-naming scheme]).
+  The linking mechanism, in particular, needs just the identifier in the file name ([Linking notes]).

+  We write front matter in notes for the user’s convenience and for other tools to make use of that information (e.g. Org’s export mechanism).
+The renaming mechanism takes care to keep this data in sync with the file name, when the user performs a change.

+  Renaming is useful for managing existing files created with Denote, but also for converting older text files to Denote notes.

-  Denote’s file-naming scheme is not specific to notes or text files: it is useful for all sorts of files, such as multimedia and PDFs that form part of the user’s longer-term storage ([The file-naming scheme]).
+  Lastly, Denote’s file-naming scheme is not specific to notes or text
+  files: it is useful for all sorts of items, such as multimedia and PDFs that form part of the user’s longer-term storage.
 While Denote does not manage such files (e.g. doesn’t create links to them), it already has all the mechanisms to facilitate the task of renaming them.

 [The file-naming scheme] See section 5

+[Linking notes] See section 7

 4.1 Rename a single file
 ────────────────────────

-  The `denote-dired-rename-file' command renames a file and updates existing front matter if appropriate.
+  The `denote-rename-file' command renames a file and updates existing front matter if appropriate.

   If in Dired, the `FILE' to be renamed is the one at point, else the command prompts with minibuffer completion for a target file.